Before you make your comment, please read the following information.

 a) In accordance with National Guidance, your name and address will be published alongside your comment.
 Anonymous comments can be submitted, but will have little or no weight.

-Avoid putting your email address or signature in the text and please do not supply personal information about yourself or any other person.
+Please avoid putting your email address or signature in the text and please do not supply personal information about yourself or any other person.
 For example:

 “I am making this comment on behalf of my 90 year old mother who lives alone at 121 Acacia Avenue”